Retirement Debt Relief: 8 Ways to Pay Off Debt When You Are Retired

 9 MIN READ

-Published April 06, 2023 | Updated April 27, 2023
+Published April 06, 2023 | Updated May 27, 2024

 Expert Verified

 The elderly in the U.S. are experiencing high levels of debt today compared to the previous generations.
-Senior citizens typically experience debts from mortgages, medical costs, and credit cards.
+Senior citizens typically struggle due to mortgage debt, medical costs, and credit cards.

 Surprisingly, they are also the fastest-growing group with student loan debt.

-Whether student loans are taken for their own education, for their children, or for grandchildren, people over 60 years of age had $86 billion in student loan debts in 2019 compared to $6 billion in 2004.
+Whether student loans are taken for their own education, for their children, or for grandchildren, people over 62 years of age have the highest student loan balances at an average of $49,375.

 Senior citizens have many resources available to correct the course and enjoy a debt-free retirement.
 Start with a realistic budget, make lifestyle tweaks, and seek retirement debt relief options as soon as possible to enjoy your golden years without stress.

-What is Retirement Debt Relief?
+What Is Retirement Debt Relief?

 - Pay off your debt faster.